bgachara/notes/operating_systems.md

 ### Address spaces

+- The set of accessible addresses + state asscoiated with them.
+    - For a 32-bit processor: 2^32 = 4 billion(10^9) addresses.
+    - For a 64-bit processor: 2^64 = 18 quadrillion(10^18) addresses.
+- What happens when you read or write to an address??
+- Simple multiplexing has no protection, so OS must protect itself from user programs.
+  - Reliability
+  - Security
+  - Privacy
+  - Fairness
+- Simple protection
+  - Base and bound: user registers to constrict operating area of a program, isolating program.
+  - Simple address transaltion with base and bound, use of a base address for on-the-fly translation.
+  - Segments and stacks.
+  - Address space translation
+    - program operates in an address space that is distinct from the physical memory space of the machine.
+  - Paged virtual address.
+    - instructions operate on virtual addresses
+    - translated to a ohysical address via a page table by the hardware.
+    - any page of address space can be in any page sized fram in memory.
 - Holds executing program.
 - On many computers addresses are 32 or 64 bits, giving address space of 2^64 bytes.
 - Virtual memory augments processes where their address space is larger than what is available.